OVAL-Community/OVAL/guidelines/oval-schema-documentation/macos-definitions-schema.rst

     * - enabled
       - oval-def:EntityStateBoolType (0..1)
       - The status of Gatekeeper assessments.
+    * - require_developer_id
+      - oval-def:EntityStateBoolType (0..1)
+      - The status of Gatekeeper enforcement of app developer id.
     * - unlabeled
       - oval-def:EntityStateStringType (0..1)
       - The path to an unsigned application folder to which Gatekeeper has granted execute permission.